eins53740/BD-Canary-MCP/docs/workflows/prompt-workflows.md

 This document captures the canonical steps for the two MCP prompts: `tag_lookup_workflow` and `timeseries_query_workflow`.
 Both workflows assume the Secil Maceira/Outão datasets and the auxiliary resource `docs/aux_files/Canary Resources/Canary_Path_description_maceira.json`.

+### Language & domain guidance

+All MCP clients should search using bilingual keywords—English plus the site's native Portuguese terms—so that the tag catalog is queried with every plausible synonym.
+For the Portuguese sites (Maceira, Outão, Pataias, Montijo, Rio Maior, and Martingança) make sure Portuguese keywords are included alongside the English ones.
+Translating the user's natural-language prompt is acceptable if it helps surface the right tags, variables, and ancestor paths within the Canary historian datasets.

+Keep in mind this database documents industrial-process telemetry: PLCs, temperature sensors, pressure transmitters, and other control systems feed raw operational data that is normalized, processed, filtered, or aggregated into derived metrics.
+It also stores KPIs aggregated over weekly, monthly, and other intervals.
+That context—plant performance, maintenance, product quality, and environmental compliance—should steer interpretations so the MCP clients can surface actionable insights for engineers and operators.

 ---

 ## `tag_lookup_workflow`